hdtodd/rtl_watch/README.md

 The current version of Python Paho-MQTT is v2 on MacOS Sonoma with Python v3.12.4, and it is v1.6 on RaspiOS 6.6 Bookworm with Python v3.11.2 as installed with apt-get/pip3.
 Paho-MQTT v2 broke the callback invocation for v1.  `rtl_watch` has a workaround (invokes v1 compatibility on a v2 system), but v2 issues a deprecation warning.  `rtl_watch` will be updated to use v2 invocation when the RaspiOS Paho-MQTT library has been updated to v2.

+When using HTTP streaming as the connection protocol, there may be a delay between pressing the Quit button and actual termination of the program as threads terminate themselves.

 >[!NOTE]
 >`rtl_watch` uses message queuing between process threads to buffer message processing and window updating from packet collection.
 It has not been tested on  a single-core system in a high-traffic location and may not be able to respond well in that environment.
 If you notice problems, please report them to the author with details about the system on which you're running `rtl_watch`.

 ## Related Tools
 These related `rtl_433` tools might also be helpful:

-* [`rtl_snr`](https://github.com/hdtodd/rtl_snr): Analyzes the JSON logs on the system that runs `rtl_433` to catalog the devices seen and analyze their SNR characteristics.
+* [`rtl_433_stats`](https://github.com/hdtodd/rtl_433_stats): Analyzes the JSON logs from the system that runs `rtl_433` to catalog the devices seen and analyze their signal characteristics.
 Equivalent to `rtl_watch` but for processing log files.
 * [DNT](https://github.com/hdtodd/DNT): Display temperatures from remote thermometers in your neighborhood.
-Use the information from `rtl_snr` or `rtl_watch` about thermometers in your neighborhood and then monitor them with a real-time display.
+Use the information from `rtl_433_stats` or `rtl_watch` about thermometers in your neighborhood and then monitor them with a real-time display.

 ## Release History